-The College resides and operates computing facilities in three buildings (College of Computing Building, Technology Square Research Building, and Klaus Advanced Computing Building), including over 3.500 computers in over 50 networks servicing 3 Schools, 8 Research Centers. and 60 Research Labs.
-Our data centers hosts more than 900 servers of various makes (Dell, HP, IBM, Penguin Computing, and SuperMicro), most of which are multi-processor, multi-core machines, providing over 1 PB of networked disk storage.
-There are 16 Linux-based high performance computing clusters totaling more than 1,000 physical servers and 6,000 computing processors/cores.
+Our data centers host more than 900 servers of various makes (Dell, HP, IBM, Penguin Computing, and SuperMicro), most of which are multi-processor, multi-core machines, providing over 1 PB of networked disk storage.
+There are several Linux-based high performance computing clusters totaling more than 1,100 physical servers and 5,600 computing processors/cores.
 All of the College's facilities are linked via local area networks that provide 1 Gigabit per second (Gbps) to the desktop.
 The College's network employs an internal highperformance, 40 Gbps Ethernet backbone to each of its buildings with external connectivity to the campus network by a 40 Gbps Ethernet uplink.
+Connectivity within the data center is available at 100Gbps.
 The Georgia Tech network is an Ethernet based IP network spanning the 150 buildings on the main campus in Atlanta, as well as remote campuses in Savannah, GA, and Metz, France.
 Internet services are purchased from transit providers as well as connections to research networks and transit peering services.
 Georgia Tech has peering with Peachnet, Southern Crossroads (SoX), TransitRail, Cogent, and Qwest at speeds of up to 100 Gbps.
 The Georgia Tech Research Network, through its peering with SoX, has connectivity to NLR Packetnet, Internet2 network, Oak Ridge National Labs, the Department of Energy's Energy Sciences Network (ESNet), NCREN, MREN, FLR, LONI, and 3ROX, as well as other SoX participants in the SouthEast.